 Some designers often use this technique to create a substitutional option for other flowers like gardenias.

 Prior to reflexing the flowers, ensure they have properly hydrated.
 Then begin processing your flowers, which means removing the guard petals and greenery.

 Begin with the outermost petal.
 Grip the base of the petal between your thumb and middle and pointer finger.
 Slowly push your thumb up between your two fingers to flip the curl direction of the petal.

 Repeat the step above until you’re satisfied with the way it looks!

 Need help deciding on quantities or flower varieties?
-Schedule a free, 45-min floral consultation with one of our flower consultants!
+Schedule a 45-min floral consultation with one of our flower consultants!